 - Time Limits.
 Students who have attempted over 132 credit hours will be notified regarding the maximum hours they can attempt and continue to receive federal financial aid. - Probation.
-The Financial Aid Office will send a letter to students placed on financial aid probation notifying them of their financial aid status and the expected requirements.
-Each student may be allowed at least one probationary period during the course of enrollment. - Suspension.
-Students suspended from financial aid will receive a letter from the Financial Aid Office along with a Satisfactory Progress Appeal form.
+The Financial Aid Office will send e-mails to students' MTSU e-mail addresses notifying them of their financial aid proba-

+- tion and the expected requirements.
+Each student may be allowed at least one probationary period during the course of enrollment. - 3.
+Suspension.
+The Financial Aid Office will notify students through their MTSU e-mail accounts of their financial aid suspension and the expected requirements.
 Students are allowed to appeal their suspensions if they can document extenuating circumstances beyond their control which have since been resolved.
-Examples include death of an immediate family member and extended medical illness and/or disability.
+Examples include death of an immediate family member and extended medical liness and/or disability.
 Provisions may also be made for students who have military credits that cannot be counted toward a degree.
-Any other circumstances not listed above must be well documented and have the approval of a financial aid administrator and/or the director of Financial Aid. - Financial Aid Suspension Appeals.
+Any other circumstances not listed above must be well documented and have the approval of a financial aid administrator and/or the director of Financial Aid. - a.
+Financial Aid Suspension Appeals.
 Student appeals are reviewed by an internal committee composed of financial aid staff.
-Each student will be notified of the appeal decision and-if denied-what action must be taken to regain financial aid eligibility. - Loan and Scholarship Committee.
+Each student will be notified of the appeal decision and-if denied-what action must be taken to regain financial aid eligibility. - b.
+Loan and Scholarship Committee.
 Students who are suspended a second time or who have been denied by the internal financial aid committee may appeal to the Loan and Scholarship Committee or its designee.
 The Loan and Scholarship Committee comprises faculty members, students, and administrators.
 Because faculty and students do not report until the start of school, students appealing to this committee may be personally responsible for paying registration expenses.
 The decision of the committee is final.